SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 Non-uniform values for parameters (which values are tied to compartments) are provided similarly.

 ### [Non-uniform compartment values for masked lattices](@id spatial_lattice_modelling_intro_simulation_inputs_masked)
 Non-uniform values for masked lattices are provided in the same manner as for Cartesian lattices (however, values at coordinates that do not hold compartments are ignored).
-E.g. To provide random values for a masked lattices contained within a $5x10$ Cartesian lattices we can again set:
+E.g. To provide random values for a masked lattice contained within a $5x10$ Cartesian lattices we can again set:
 ```@example spatial_intro_4
 [:X => rand(5, 10), :Y => 10.0]
 nothing # hide
 ```
-If we want, it is also possible to provide the values as a [*sparse array*](https://github.com/JuliaSparse/SparseArrays.jl) with values only in the coordinates corresponding to compartments.
+If we want, it is also possible to provide the values as a [*sparse array*](https://github.com/JuliaSparse/SparseArrays.jl) with values only in the coordinates that corresponds to compartments.

 ### [Non-uniform compartment values for unstructured lattices](@id spatial_lattice_modelling_intro_simulation_inputs_graphs)
 In graphs (which are used to represent unstructured lattices) each vertex (i.e. compartment) has a specific index.
 To set non-uniform values for unstructured lattices, provide a vector where the i'th value corresponds to the value in the compartment with index i in the graph.
 E.g. for a graph with 5 vertexes, where we want $X$ to be zero in all compartments bar one (where it is $1.0$) we use: